benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

   - The purpose of donating to a Bug Report Campaign is only to help encourage and prioritize the work.
 It does not create any obligation for the Maintainer resolve the Bug Report Campaign within any particular time frame.
   - It is your responsibility to understand the software development goals for particular Bug Report Campaigns, and to correctly target your donations to the campaigns that you wish to support.
   - We are not responsible for the accuracy of any information provided by Maintainers about their Bug Report Campaigns, nor for any promises they make regarding resolution of those campaigns.
-- If you opt into recurring donations, you authorize BugPile to charge your designated payment method for the amount and frequency that you have selected, without further authorization from you.
+- If you opt into recurring donations, you authorize SponsoredIssues to charge your designated payment method for the amount and frequency that you have selected, without further authorization from you.
   - You may cancel your recurring donation to a Bug Report Campaign at any time on the Website.
   - Any donations processed prior to your cancellation request will not be refunded.
   - Your recurring donations to a Bug Report Campaign will be automatically stopped when the Bug Report Campaign is closed or deleted by the Maintainer.